chartergreenm/notes/README.md

 8. Practice good coding habits, including commenting your codes, writing modular and reusable functions, following coding standards,   and using version controls.
 9. Continuously learn and grow as a programmer.
 Read books, blogs, articles, attend workshops, conferences, meetups, or join online communities to learn new skills and keep up with industry trends.
 By following these tips and staying organized, you will be able to complete projects more efficiently and effectively.
 Remember, time management and prioritization are key to success in programming.

+# 2023-12-22
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to errors and hard to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember, code is read far more often than it is written, so make it easy for others (and your future self) to understand and modify."